serbannacu/gxna/README.md

 and a value e.g. `draw true` (no dash).

 If `<name>` is the experiment name and the file `expdata/<name>.arg` exists, it will be read automatically.
+This can be used to effectively change parameter default values on a per-experiment basis.
 Another file can be specified on the command line with `-argFile <filename>`.
-This can be used to effectively change parameter default values on a per-experiment basis.

 Boolean values can be set in various ways: `True`, `T`, `true` and `1` are all equivalent.

 Below is a description of the most useful parameters.
 See the source code for a complete list.
 - `name`: the experiment name is part of the input filenames and output path.
+Required.
 - `version`: the version is part of the output path.
-- `interactionFile`: gene interaction filename (default: `human.gra`).
+- `interactionFile`: gene interaction filename.
+Default is `human.gra`.
+Make sure you change this if working on a different organism.
 - `probeFile`: probe annotation filename.
+Required, or it can be set in the `.arg` file.
-- `test`: phenotype used to compute test scores.
+- `test`: phenotype (attribute) used to compute test scores.
 Default is the first phenotype in `.phe` file.
-- `invariant`: phenotype used to generate invariant permutations.
+- `invariant`: phenotype (attribute) used to generate invariant permutations.
 See section 2.5.3 of the GXNA [paper](https://serbannacu.github.io/gxna/doc/bioinformatics.pdf) for details.
 - `algoType`: `Basic` (default) for ball search, `GXNA` for adapted search.